NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

   is, use "for example" instead of "e.g." and "that is" instead of "i.e.".
 The abbreviation "etc." is acceptable.
 * Use "must" to indicate requirements.
-* Do not use slashes, unless when they are part of a standard technical term, such as *TCP/IP* or *client/server*.
+* Do not use slashes unless they are part of a standard technical term, such as *TCP/IP* or *client/server*.

 ### Avoid duplication